CJ Sparxx Goes Scantily Clad In A Lime Green Bikini With Clear Straps & Daring Cutouts

 “So gorgeous babe,” one follower wrote.

-“You’re the best,” another declared.
+“You’re the best,” declared another.

 “Slay queen slay!” a third comment read.

 “Looking great baby.
-So gorgeous,” a fourth social media user gushed.
+So gorgeous,” gushed a fourth social media user.

-The model is no stranger to showing some skin in skimpy ensembles for her online photos.
+CJ is no stranger to showing some skin in skimpy ensembles for her online photos.
 She’s often seen rocking tiny bathing suits, sexy lingerie, and scanty tops in her pics.

-As previously reported by The Inquisitr, CJ recently got the pulses of her followers racing when she sported a strapless high-waisted red bikini as she enjoyed a sunny day.
-To date, that post has racked up more than 12,000 likes and over 270 comments.
+As previously reported by The Inquisitr, she recently got the pulses of her followers racing when she sported a strapless high-waisted red bikini as she enjoyed a sunny day.
+That post has proven popular as well.
+To date, it has racked up more than 12,000 likes and over 270 comments.